Restuta/little-scraper/README.md

 # Little Scraper That Could 🚂
 Little Node Scraper with simple but powerful async flow control goodness.
 Batteries included, features:
-* retries falied requests with exponnetial backoff
+* retries falied requests with exponential backoff
-* configurable parallization
+* configurable parallelization
-* randomized delays for non uniform load
+* randomized delays for non-uniform load
 * browswer headers rotation to appear as a client browser
 * proxy support
 * 👑 the only library with support of generator functions as a source of urls.
 (Useful for APIs or websites that use pagination, but won't tell you what is the last page.)